ddmills/sleepy-crawler/readme.md

 DEX+3

-Goblins are tenacious beings, with a strong will to survive.
-Often described as scrappy and fierce.
+Goblins are grotesque and tenacious beings, with a strong will to survive.
-Dex+2
+Often described as scrappy, mischievous, and fierce.
+They prefer to laugh, often at the expense of others.
+They have a great respect for authority

 ### Elves

 Lifespan: 1800-2000 years

 Often describes as pious beings.
+Androgynous

 ### Orcs

 Lifespan: 130-160 years

+Orcs are serious brutes who will always tell you what is on their mind.

+* determined
+* strong
+*

 ### Fens

 Lifespan: 500-600 years

+CHA-1
+INT+1
+WIS+1
+CON+1

 ### Dwarves

 Lifespan: 600-800 years

+Dungeons are the natural home of a dwarf.

+* proud
+* loose-lipped
+* headstrong

 ### Halflings

-Lifespan: 90-120 years
+Lifespan: 110-160 years

-Hearty folk whos only desire in life is to be with others.
+Hearty folk whos are content with a good home, a nice meal, and drink.

+* content
+* naturally stealthy

 ### Gnomes

 Lifespan: 340-510 years

 Gnomes often try to appear taller by spiking their hair up.
+They are trusting of outsiders.

 ### Minotaurs

 Lifespan: 900-1200 years

-STR+4
+STR+2
+WIS+2
 DEX-2

+* unstealthy
+* strong
+* thinkers/philosophers (WIS)

 ## Inspirations